 “I don’t remember the exact year I started going to WDA, but I started going with some of my friends.
 I played acoustic guitar soon after joining WDA I was helping lead worship during the Tuesday night leadership gatherings.
 My friend Jim and I were soon meeting with Kevin Scott for personal discipleship and accountability.

 My strongest memories of my time with WDA is the people; the relationships I made with other believers who were growing in their faith and wanting to learn how to live out their faith among their college peers.
 We were given opportunities to share our faith on campus through different outreach events and encouraged to participate in a local church where we could be part of a faith community making a difference in the lives of people in the greater Lafayette area.

 Discipleship is at the core of WDA because it is the core of Jesus’ great commission.
-We are to “go and make disciples of all nations”, and now in my role as Executive Pastor at my church, The Dialogue Church, I have the honor of helping oversee our discipleship process through our staff team.
+We are to “go and make disciples of all nations”, and now in my role as Pastor of Volunteer Care & Administration at my church, Granite United Church, I have the honor of helping oversee our discipleship process through our staff team.
 There is nothing greater than being part of a move of God that is seeing unchurched people put their faith in Jesus and helping disciple them and growing them in their faith.